 If you started with an odd count and you read the count registers before the third count pulse occurs, you will not be able to recognize whether one or two counts have occurred.
 Regardless of this, the 81C55 always counts out the right number of pulses in generating the TIMER OUT waveforms.

-Note: n is the value set in the CLR.
 Figures in the diagram refer to counter value.

 (6) Standby Mode (see page 7)